HL7/davinci-pdex-plan-net/input/pagecontent/implementation.md

 </tr>
 </tbody>
 </table>

-<h4><a name="InsurancePlanAndNetwork"></a>Insurance Plan and Network<br /><br /></h4>
+#### Insurance Plan and Network

-<p>Each payer will offer one or more products -- Insurance Plans -- and each plan is associated with one or more Networks.&nbsp; Practitioners and Organizations indicate participation in a Network with a link to the Network using a PractitionerRole or OrganizationAffiliation instance, respectively.&nbsp; &nbsp;PractitionerRole and OrganizationAffiliation instances are what tie Practitioners and Organizations to HealthcareServices, Organizations, Networks and Locations.</p>
+Each payer will offer one or more products -- Insurance Plans -- and each plan is associated with one or more Networks.&nbsp; Practitioners and Organizations indicate participation in a Network with a link to the Network using a PractitionerRole or OrganizationAffiliation instance, respectively.&nbsp; &nbsp;PractitionerRole and OrganizationAffiliation instances are what tie Practitioners and Organizations to HealthcareServices, Organizations, Networks and Locations.

-<p>The examples demonstrate the use of the InsurancePlan profile to represent two distinct Qualified Health Plan products covering the state of Connecticut, using a pair of Networks.&nbsp; The practitioners and organizations in the examples participate in one or both of these networks.</p>
+The examples demonstrate the use of the InsurancePlan profile to represent two distinct Qualified Health Plan products covering the state of Connecticut, using a pair of Networks.&nbsp; The practitioners and organizations in the examples participate in one or both of these networks.

-<p>Relevant examples:</p>
+Relevant examples:

 <table border="1" width="509">
 <tbody>
 <tr>